chammami/logs-analysis-spark/README.md

-# LOGS ANALYSIS WITH SPARK PROJECT
+# Logs analysis with Spark

 This repository hosts an application project to practice data wrangling and modeling using Apache Spark.

-The objective of hte project is to protect a web server from bot attacks by using a mixed of domain knowledge and Machine Learning techniques.
+The main objective of this project is to protect a web server namely [Link](http://www.almhuette-raith.at/) from bot attacks by using a mixed of domain knowledge and Machine Learning techniques.

 The project structure is detailed below.
 To reproduce my work, you can follow the steps detailed below.